lucthienphong1120/stdsys.h/README.md

 <a href="https://github.com/lucthienphong1120/systemh-lib/archive/refs/heads/main.zip">Download the library</a>

-To use this library, please copy this file to the following link
+To use this library, copy the 2 files system.h and basic.h to the following path
 ```
 C:\Program Files (x86)\Dev-Cpp\MinGW64\include
 ```

+<a href="https://www.youtube.com/watch?v=5pH4j6daJN8">Hãy xem video dưới đây</a>

 ## Usage